-Lecture #1: Introduction to Data Visualization
+Lecture #1: Introduction to Data Visualization + Elements of Data Visualization

-We will cover principles of data visualization, including how to model human perception in information visualization research, mapping from data types to visual marks and channels, and a taxonomy of visualizations, the process of visualization (Ben Fry, Visualizing Data, 2018), and laying out the fundamentals for the rest of the course.
+- We will cover principles of data visualization, including how to model human perception in information visualization research, mapping from data types to visual marks and channels, and a taxonomy of visualizations, the process of visualization (Ben Fry, Visualizing Data, 2018), and laying out the fundamentals for the rest of the course. - We will review the elements that make up data visualizations, including marks, scales, color, legends, labels, and interactivity.
+We will also introduce several charts often used in visual analytics, and how to choose between them based on the dataset in question (univariate, bivariate, trivariate, multi-dimensional data).
+We will also look at examples of advanced usage of these charts and real-word applications.